alexsmith-proff/magazin-stroy/README.md

 # eCommerce magazin-stroy (MERN)
 The website displays products cards.
-Users can add or remove products to the cart
+Users can add or remove products to the cart.
+Website contains authorization
 <br>
 <br>
 ![title](title.png)